 Morland House is old, with an eccentric character.
 The ground and first floors have several levels, with a few steps between, and many rooms and passages have rugs rather than fitted carpets.
 Sadly, it is therefore not suitable for wheelchairs.
 The garden is also on several levels, which adds greatly to its interest but steps and paths can be slippery and uneven.
 Guests are requested to take care.

 Due to the size of the house, we need some time to prepare it properly for incoming guests.
-Therefore, checkin is from 4pm, and checkout is by 10am.
+Therefore:

 Children are very welcome at Morland.
 The house sleeps 19 children or adults, including the twin bunks in Minna's Room (suitable for adults) and three beds in the The Canon's Room.
 Over and above that, we can provide up to two cots (please provide your own linen) and there's a double sofa bed in the Snug.
 We can also provide up to three high chairs.
 Thick stone walls mean that baby monitors may not reach as far as you would like; be prepared to be creative with chaining, or mobile phone apps and Wifi.

 Well-behaved dogs are welcome, at a fee of £25 per dog.
 They must be restricted to the kitchen, the snug and the garden; we regret that dogs are not allowed in the principal rooms or upstairs.
 All messes in the garden must be cleaned up.
 Any damage must be paid for, and repair/cleaning costs will be deducted from the bond.